Calinog: History

-Calinog is located in the central part of Panay Island in the Philippines.
-According to local legend, it was one of the areas where Datu Marikudo, the Ati chieftain, chose to settle after ceding the lowland regions of Panay to the Malay settlers in exchange for gold and other goods.
+Calinog is situated in the central part of Panay Island in the Philippines.
+By one local account, it was one of the areas where Datu Marikudo, the Ati chieftain, chose to settle after ceding the lowland regions of Panay to the Malay settlers in exchange for gold and other goods.
 This event, often dated to around the 13th century, is rooted in oral tradition and is referenced in the Maragtas, a semi-legendary account of the early history of Panay.

-Pre-colonial Era
+Pre-colonial era

 The early inhabitants of Calinog are believed to have been members of the indigenous Ati community, led by Datu Marikudo.
-Following a barter with the Malays, Marikudo and his people gradually retreated inland, and eventually settled between the Jalaur and Ulian rivers.
-According to oral traditions, Marikudo later established his final settlement atop a series of hills that now overlook the present-day poblacion (town center) and are locally referred to as the Marikudo Hills.
+Following a trade with the Malays, Marikudo and his people gradually retreated inland and eventually settled between the Jalaur and Ulian rivers around the 13th century.
+According to oral tradition, Marikudo later established his final settlement atop a series of hills that now overlook the present-day poblacion (town center), and are locally referred to as the Marikudo Hills.

-Following the retreat of the Ati, Malay groups—under the direction of Datu Sumakwel, one of the ten Bornean datus—moved into the area.
+After the Ati retreated inland, Malay groups under the direction of Datu Sumakwel, one of the ten Bornean datus, moved into the area.
 To manage settlement among his people, Sumakwel reportedly delegated territories to his men: Lumakad was given land along the Jalaur River, and Dumara-ug was given the area along the Ulian River.
-Over time, conflicts arose between their descendants but were later resolved through intermarriage, reuniting the groups before Spanish arrival.
+Over time, conflicts arose between their descendants, but were later resolved through intermarriage, reuniting the groups before Spanish arrival.

-Spanish Colonial Period
+Spanish colonial period

-Spanish colonization of Panay began in much serious during the latter half of the 16th century.
-In 1569, Miguel López de Legazpi was encouraged by his men to transfer the Spanish stronghold from Cebu to Panay due to the island’s rich resources and strategic location.
-Legazpi arrived in 1570 and redistributed land as grants to Spanish settlers and cooperative natives, thereby altering the existing barangay-based governance structure.
+The Spanish colonization of Panay began during the latter half of the 16th century.
+In 1569, Miguel López de Legazpi was encouraged by his men to establish a Spanish settlement in Panay because of the island's rich resources and strategic location.
+Legazpi arrived in 1570 and began organizing settlements and encomiendas under Spanish colonial administration, thereby integrating the existing barangay-based governance structure into the Spanish colonial system.

-Calinog was among the settlements that came under Spanish control.
-Local tradition claims that the Spaniards, upon arriving, were impressed by the area’s tranquility and asked locals for the native term for "peaceful."
-The locals responded with Calinong.
-Unable to pronounce the word precisely, the Spaniards adopted a simplified, Hispanized version—Calinog—which became the town’s official name.
+Calinog was one of the settlements that came under Spanish control.
+According to local tradition, the Spaniards asked the locals for the native word for “peaceful,” to which they replied, “Calinong.”
+The Spaniards, finding it difficult to pronounce, used “Calinog” instead, which became the town's official name.

 In the early 18th century, Calinog was developed into a permanent town using the urban planning model prescribed by the Spanish colonial Laws of the Indies.
 This model mandated a central plaza surrounded by key structures such as a church, municipal hall (tribunal), school, and public market—a layout that continues to define Calinog's town center today.
 In 1763, Calinog was officially declared a pueblo (town) by the Spanish colonial government.

+Contemporary

+In a speech on August 7, 2016, President Rodrigo Duterte named then-Mayor Alex Centena in a speech as allegedly involved in the illegal drug trade.